Article last updated August 3rd, 2022

-Confluence is a great tool from Atlassian for collaborative meetings notes.
-It's often under-estimated as Jira's wiki feature, but it's very powerful, especially for meeting notes.
+Confluence from Atlassian is a great tool for collaborative meeting notes.
+It's sometimes undervalued, as Jira's "wiki feature", but it's very powerful, especially for jotting down meeting notes.
 New to Confluence?
 Find out more.

 This article covers general topics and features available in the Confluence Cloud Standard and Premium.
 Many of the concepts readily apply to the Free version and to Confluence Data Center as well.

 First things first.
 What are Confluence Meeting Notes and why you should use them?